 Iron helps certain enzymes and local regulators function properly so that we can form the optimal bone matrix or structure for bone strength.

 Proteins are our bodies' building blocks.
 We use protein to build tissue during growth and to repair and replace tissue throughout life.
-We also need protein to help heal fractures and to make sure our immune system is functioning properly.
-Getting
+We also need protein to help heal fractures

-Just as there are risks involved with any surgical procedure, there are risks involved with joint replacement surgery.
+Joint replacement surgery is not a scary ordeal.
+But just as there are risks involved with any surgical procedure, there are risks involved with joint replacement surgery.

 Most surgeries go well, without any complications.
 But you should know - infection and blood clots are two serious complications that concern us greatly.
 To avoid these complications, we use antibiotics and blood thinners respectively.
 We also take special precautions in the operating room to reduce risk of infections.

-Osteoarthritis is a chronic condition characterized by a breakdown of articular cartilage in the
+Osteoarthritis is a chronic condition characterized by a breakdown of articular

 You have over 600 muscles in your body.
 These muscles control everything you do, from breathing to putting food in your mouth to swallowing.
 To move your muscles, your brain sends signals to the voluntary muscles and coordinates the movements that you want.
 The voluntary muscles contract as they're being used and they become tighter.
 The muscles then relax when the movement is complete.
 When the contraction/relaxation cycles are done repeatedly, as in exercising, the fibers become stronger and the muscles get larger and stronger.